DrTol/ClearSky_SolarIrradiation/README.md

 - Solar Angles
   - Sun's altitude angle (β | beta in °)
   - Solar azimuth angle (Φ | phi in °)
+- Equation of Time [minutes] as dependent to the day in a year
 -